jadijadi/gittutorial/all-notes-from-tutorial.md

         ```
           git clone <remote repository url>
         ```
     - When you already have the repository cloned and want to update it, you want to fetch and merge the latest changes from a remote branch into your current local branch.
-This is Git terminology is called "pulling".
-We pull the file from the origin and write them on the master branch
+This in Git terminology is called "pulling".
+We pull the file from the origin and write them on the master branch:
         ```
           git pull origin master
         ```
-    - If you made some changes on your local repository, and want to effect them also on the remote repository, you "push" these changes from your master brach to the origin by:
+    - If you made some changes on your local repository, and want to send committed changes from your local repository to the remote server (usually in the cloud, like GitHub or GitLab), you "push" these changes from your master brach to the origin by:
         ```
           git push origin master
         ```